rohithaug/Battle-of-Neighborhoods-Chennai/Battle of Neighborhoods - Chennai/Readme.md

 ## Thank you!

 I hope you found the project useful and interesting.
+This project was deveoped for the **Applied Data Science Capstone** as part of the **IBM Data Science Professional Certificate** provided through Coursera.
 Feel free to contact me if you have any queries or suggestions.

 -- [Rohith S P](https://www.linkedin.com/in/rohithsp/)